open-mmlab/mmaction2/docs/tutorials/data_pipeline.md

 - add: input_shape
 - update: imgs

-## Extend and use custom pipelines
+## Extend and Use Custom Pipelines

 1. Write a new pipeline in any file, e.g., `my_pipeline.py`.
 It takes a dict as input and return a dict.